qualabs/rfcs/proposals/0000-cmcd_integration_to_videojs.md

 # Summary
 [summary]: #summary

-One paragraph explanation of the feature.

 This RFC proposes the implementation of Common Media Client Data (CMCD) support in the Video.js player.
 CMCD is a standardized approach for exchanging data between clients and content delivery networks (CDNs) to optimize content delivery and improve user experiences.

 # Motivation
 [motivation]: #motivation

-Why are we doing this?
-What use cases does it support?
-What is the expected outcome?
-Consider listing any specific Goals and Non-Goals as sub-sections.

 The motivation behind adding CMCD support to video.js is to enable personalized video delivery and optimize the viewing experience for individual clients.
 CMCD allows CDNs to tailor video delivery parameters, such as bitrate, resolution, and buffer size, to specific client characteristics and network conditions.
 By including CMCD support, video.js can empower developers to provide adaptive video streaming experiences that adapt to each viewer's capabilities, resulting in improved video quality, reduced buffering, and optimized bandwidth usage.